ebondust/AdBuddizXamarin/README.md

 # AdBuddizXamarin
 ---
-// This fork adds support for rewarded video ads.
+// This fork adds support for rewarded video ads on android.

 AdBuddiz plugin for Xamarin.iOS and Xamarin.Android.

 Update`AdBuddiz.Xamarin/Lib/libAdBuddiz.a`with the newest AdBuddiz .a library for iOS.